ahnafzareef/XNOR-9/README.md

 I wanted to understand quantization: how you shrink a neural network by storing its numbers in fewer bits.
 So I went to the extreme and built a network where every weight is a single bit, just +1 or -1.

-The cool part is what that does to the hardware.
 Normally a neural network multiplies a lot of decimal numbers, which is slow and expensive.
-But when everything is just +1 or -1, multiplying turns into one simple question: do the two values match?
-That's one logic gate.
-So the whole network can run on the plain logic of a cheap FPGA, with no special math hardware.
+But when everything is just +1 or -1, you're only checking if the two values match, and that's one logic gate.
+So the whole network can run on LUTs.

-I used a small, cheap FPGA on purpose.
-Fitting a real network onto a tiny chip means you actually have to understand where everything goes.

 ## How it works